albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How does MAP-Elites work?

-Discretize the sbehavioural space and keeps a grid of bins with 1 best individual in each.
+Discretize the behavioural space and keeps a grid of bins with 1 best individual in each.

 Parallelism because the search of a cell solutions is aided by the search in the others.